cycladessoa/cyclades/README.md

 == Send Requests To Your Newly Created And Deployed Service/Nyxlet

+=== Cyclades Java DSL Via Groovy/Gradle

+X-STROMA service requests can be created and executed with the Cyclades Java DSL.
+Example HTTP service requests can be executed with the following commands:

+* gradle javaClientDSLExample
+* gradle javaClientDSLExamples

+Please see the following file for the HTTP client examples: /cycladessoa/nyxlets/nyxlet-my_first_nyxlet/cyclades_java_client_dsl.gradle

+[NOTE]
+Please feel free to modify and experiment with these Groovy/Gradle targets.
+Gradle and/or Groovy provide a convenient mechanism for rappidly developing clients using the Cyclades Java DSL, and clients in general.

+=== Browser

 Copy and paste the entries in the file "/cycladessoa/nyxlets/nyxlet-my_first_nyxlet/REQUEST_EXAMPLES" to a browser.
 These are just a few examples of how to access and verify your service.

 == Generate Current Documentation